Here’s why UW men’s basketball forward Nate Roberts is arguably Huskies’ most important player

 Meanwhile, Jamal Bey, a versatile wing, appears to be the most talented and Erik Stevenson, a dynamic perimeter shooter, has been the most consistent offensive weapon the past four weeks.

-However, the Washington men’s basketball team’s fate hinges on the redshirt sophomore forward Nate Roberts, who is arguably the most important Husky considering UW’s dearth of big men.
+However, the Washington men’s basketball team’s fate hinges on redshirt sophomore forward Nate Roberts, who is arguably the most important Husky considering UW’s dearth of big men.

 “He brings a ton of energy,” coach Mike Hopkins said.
 “He’s our best offensive rebounder.
 He gets a lot of extra possessions.
 He’s one of the leaders on the team and when you lose him you don’t have that leadership on the court.”

-Washington’s 3-12 and 2-8 Pac-12 record notwithstanding, it’s been a difficult season for Roberts, whose predecessors Isaiah Stewart and Noah Dickerson garnered all-Pac-12 first team honors while leading UW’s offensive attack.
+Washington’s 3-12 overall and 2-8 Pac-12 records notwithstanding, it’s been a difficult season for Roberts, whose predecessors Isaiah Stewart and Noah Dickerson garnered all-Pac-12 first-team honors while leading UW’s offensive attack.

-Roberts, who sat out as a freshman and played sparingly last season, displayed gifts as an active and athletic rebounder who ranks sixth in the Pac-12 with 6.2 rebounds per game.
+Roberts, who sat out as a freshman and played sparingly last season, is an active and athletic rebounder who ranks sixth in the Pac-12 with 6.2 rebounds per game.

-Still, the square-shouldered 6-foot-11, 245-pound Washington, D.C. native, is slowly developing as an offensive threat who averages 5.6 points per game.
+Still, the square-shouldered 6-foot-11, 245-pound Washington, D.C. native, slowly is developing as an offensive threat who averages 5.6 points per game.

-It’s curious why Roberts ranks seventh on UW with 59 field-goal attempts (less than four shots per game) when he’s third among Husky players with at 10 games with a 54.2 field goal percentage.
+It’s curious why Roberts ranks seventh on UW with 59 field-goal attempts (less than four shots per game) when he’s third among Huskies with at 10 games with a 54.2 field goal percentage.

 “I can’t control where the ball goes or who it gets to,” Roberts said weeks ago when asked why he doesn’t get more shot attempts.
 “I’m not a point guard.
 I’ve never been a point guard so I really can’t control that.